By Eric | Updated May 26, 2024

 We didn’t see any whales while we there but it would really be amazing to be present during whale watching season and get the chance to see pod of whales.
 Swimming, fishing and whale watching are all popular sports in Boat Harbour, due to their shallow, protected waters.

-3. Find the bench at Boat Harbour whale watch lookout
+Step 3: Find the bench at Boat Harbour whale watch lookout

-You’ll find a 2 to 3 person bench on the bluff overlooking Nelson Bay.
+You’ll find a 2 to 3 person bench on the bluff overlooking Anna Bay.
 From here you still cannot see the Champagne Spa.
 For reference (and in case of emergency), there’s an orange life ring near the bench.

 You’ll have to follow the well worn trail to the rocks at which point the trail disappears.
 If you aren’t comfortable hiking on rocks or being around water do not proceed.
 Always take a professional with you if you don’t feel comfortable exploring.

-4. Hike over massive rock formations to reach the Champagne spa
+Step 4: Hike over massive rock formations to reach the Champagne spa

 If you go to the right, you’ll find a couple of other rock pools, but not the largest rock pool known as the Champagne Spa.
 As you hang a left, you’ll notice the giant rock pool in all it’s glory.